 It’s important to note that the target ROAS bidding strategy will not work with lead accounts, though!

-To follow up with the last point, having proper conversion tracking is imperative for any of Google's automated bidding strategies to work properly.
-Make sure your account is recording "Purchases" only as a primary conversion action, with all other actions, including "Add To Cart," and "Page view" being counted as secondary conversions.
+To follow up on the last point, proper conversion tracking is imperative for any of Google's automated bidding strategies to work properly.

 The benefit of having solid historical data is that you, as an advertiser, can use this data to make informed decisions.
 With tROAS, it's important not to shoot for the moon right away.
 If your current ROAS is 200%, push it up to 250%.
 Don't automatically set your tROAS to 900%.
 Doing so will cause Google to not deliver your ads.

 The learning phase here takes about a week.
-After a week, if your tROAS is being achieved, you can slowly increase your target by 20%.
-In the meantime, you can invest time in the optimization of your Ads account.
+After a week, if your tROAS is achieved, you can slowly increase your target by 20%.
+In the meantime, you can invest time in optimizing your Ads account.

 TROAS works best if your products have similar ROAS performance.